sla80/SmartSvgViewer/docs/index.md

 - - - -
 ### Future plans

-- Pop-up menus, Preferences window, many UI improvements, Dark theme, Batch Conversion, Image Comparison, and configurable SVG Optimizer integration.
+- Preferences window, Pop-up menus, keyboard Shortcuts, improved work with the Clipboard, many UI improvements, Dark theme, Batch Conversion, Image Comparison, configurable SVG Optimizer integration.
 - Obtain a certificate for signing the installer MSI package to get rid of the “Windows protected your PC” and/or “Unknown Publisher” warnings during installation.
 - Support SVG Fonts viewing.
 With ability to export selected glyphs as SVG of course.
 - Ability to view other image formats: PNG, GIF, JPEG, BMP, TGA, DDS, PSD, and maybe some new vector formats.
 That's it!
 SVG viewer will be a versatile full-featured image viewer.